Lake Louise Hikes: 10 Trails We Recommend as Locals

 Hiking from the top of the summer gondola to the Ptarmigan Valley Viewpoint can be steep in spots, but you will be rewarded with a much different Rocky Mountain viewpoint than what you see from the top of the sightseeing gondola.

-Two kids pose in front of a ski resort chairlift at the Ptarmigan Valley Viewpoint - a scenic Lake Louise Gondola hike.
+The Brewer kids pose in front of a ski resort chairlift at the Ptarmigan Valley Viewpoint - a scenic Lake Louise Gondola hike.

 Our kids celebrate arriving at the Ptarmigan Valley Viewpoint.